Algis Kizys: Biography

 Kizys with Jonathan Bepler and David Thorpe composed "Firmament" for Nerve magazine's "Sweet & Vicious" audio book.
 Firmament served as a soundscape to the JT Leroy story, "Natoma Street", performed by Callie Thorne.
 Gus Van Sant used "Firmament" for the pivotal scene in his film, "Finding Forrester", starring Sean Connery.

 Kizys's current band, NeVAh, features Vinnie Signorelli from Unsane and Norman Westberg from Swans.
-NeVAh are currently playing in what's left of New York's underground scene.
+NeVAh are currently playing in what is left of New York's underground scene.